QAFerenc/ListCitiesByTemperatures/README.md

 # ListCitiesByTemperatures

-The code reads the temperatures on a public website, and list them by their temperature values in descending order
+The code reads the city temperatures on a public website, and list them by their temperature values in descending order